MarcusLe02/KotlinCS308/PLP2.md

 a.
 Hard keywords – 24 hard keywords cannot be used as identifiers in any situations<br>
 b.
 Soft keywords – 17 soft keywords that act as a keyword in a certain context, but can be used as identifiers in another context<br>
 c.
 Modifier keywords – 29 modifier keywords in modifier lists of declaration and can be used as identifiers in another context<br>
 d.
-Special identifier – two special identifiers are defined by the compiler in a specific context and can be used as regular identifiers in another context<br>
+Special identifier – two special identifiers are defined in a specific context and can be used as regular identifiers in another context<br>
 More details about Kotlin keywords: https://kotlinlang.org/docs/keyword-reference.html<br>
   <br>
 2. Below are some of the naming conventions when using Kotlin:<br>